ASTHA-Lab/SpiceCiM/README.md

   The current version includes support for **SLP simulation**.

 - 🐞 **MLP Simulation - Known Issues**
-  MLP Simulation results needs more validation for Accuracy.
+  MLP Simulation results needs more validation for NN accuracy for different datasets.

 - ⚠️ **Other Known Issues**